hiroshil/hydrax-abyss-research/README.md

 # [Userscript downloader](https://github.com/PatrickL546/Hydrax-Abyss.to-DownloadHelper-Userscript)

 > [!WARNING]
-> Outdated and broken due to new update
+> Might be outdated and broken due to new update

 > [!NOTE]
 > Still need to figure out how to download 1440p and 2160p videos